-In the bottom cabinet, the main power and driver components are located behind the Quarter digit.
-In the top cabinet, power and driver components are behind the football-shaped Possession indicator on the right side (usually Home).
+In the bottom cabinet, the main power and driver components are located behind the Shots On Goal digits on the right side (usually Home) of the scoreboard display.
+In the top cabinet, power and driver components are behind the Scores digits on the right side (usually Home).
 If your scoreboard includes Electronic Team Names, power components are located behind the ETN displays.
-If your scoreboard includes a ScoreLink RF receiver unit, it will be accessible just to the right of the Quarter digit.
+If your scoreboard includes a ScoreLink RF receiver unit, it will be accessible between the Kicks and Shots digits on the right side.
 The internally mounted Horn is positioned in the lower left corner of the bottom cabinet.